 - Image-Alt-Text

 97% of Pinterest searches are unbranded.
 Your brand’s boards can help reach new Pinners interested in specific topics or learning specific things.
 For example – Oreo’s boards: they include Pins with inspiration for upcoming seasonal holidays as well as recipe ideas.
-In other words, the brand skillfully mixes useful, engaging and inspiring content boards with boards that are more promotional.
+In other words, the brand skillfully mixes useful, engaging, and inspiring content boards with more promotional boards.

 Last but not least, be consistent!
-Pinning on a daily basis is more effective than creating a board and filling it all in one go.
-Pinning on a regular basis will increase the reach of your content.
+Pinning on a daily basis is more effective than creating a popular board and filling it all in one go.
+Pinning regularly will increase the reach of your content.

 Targeting Opportunities